albertopumar/react-powerful-data-table/.storybook/dataExamples/basicRemoteData.md

 ## Configuration
  - We need to pass the structure of the table as `tableStructure` parameter.
 An example of this parameter can be found in the example below.
- - We need to pass a function wrapping the backend request
+ - We need to pass a function wrapping the backend request as `tableData`
-    - It expect result to be:
+    - This function must return an object with this structure:
 ```json
     {
         data: [],